-Essentials is optimized for performance and its loading speed is fast, however, it’s important to mention that Google speed test performance (or websites that are based on Google lighthouse speed test like GTmetrix) results are mostly based on potential savings and not page speed, as a reference you can check this article from WP Rocket blog:
+Essentials is optimized for performance and its loading speed is fast, however, it’s important to mention that Google speed test performance (or websites that are based on Google lighthouse speed test like GTmetrix) results are mostly based on potential savings and not page speed.

 You cannot take too literally all of the suggestions from Google PageSpeed because sometimes they are unrealistic or impossible.